Bruce Yardley: 1980–81 comeback

 Yardley had a return to form during the 1980–81 season.
 He made 78 in a game against Queensland then took 5–85 against South Australia and 7–62 and 4–36 against Tasmania.

-This form – he was the second highest wicket taker in the Sheffield Shield that season at the time – saw him recalled to the Australian side for the test against India, replacing Shaun Graf; once again he was in the squad alongside Jim Higgs.
-Yardley ended up being preferred to Higgs in the game, taking 2–90 and 1–25, as Australia failed to bowl out India.
+This form – he was the second highest wicket taker in the Sheffield Shield that season at the time – saw him recalled to the Australian side for the second test against India, replacing Shaun Graf (who had been 12th man); once again he was in the squad alongside Jim Higgs.
+By thhat stage Yardley had taken 29 Shield wickets at 24.34 and 207 runs at 20.7.
+It was thought that this selection indiated he might be in consideration to tour England.
+(Ashley Mallett had been 12th man for the first test against New Zealand.)

-Yardley and Higgs played together in the next Test.
+To general surprise, Yardley ended up being preferred to Higgs in the game despite Higgs having taken 15 test wickets at 18 that summer.
+Yardley took 2–90 and 1–25, as Australia failed to bowl out India.
+Yardley and Higgs played together in the third test against India.
 Yardley had better figures, taking 2-45 and 2-65, but Australia's batters collapsed in the second innings and India won the game.

 Towards the end of the summer, Yardley's 3-40 against Queensland in a crucial game helped WA win the Shield.

 Yardley was overlooked for the 1981 Ashes despite being the third highest first class wicket-taker that summer, with 47 wickets at 25.38.
-The spinners chosen to go to England both had less wickets than Yardley: Graeme Beard (29) and Ray Bright (22).
+The spinners chosen to go to England both had less wickets than Yardley: Graeme Beard (29) and Ray Bright (22) (Higgs was also ovelooked).
+During the 1981 Ashes Beard did not play a test; Ray Bright took 12 wickets at 32.5.